 Improved Schools Funding:

-The Government has published provisional school and high needs funding allocations for 2021-22 – the second year of a three-year funding commitment.
+- The Government has published provisional school and high needs funding allocations for 2021-22 – the second year of a three-year funding commitment.
 In Wolverhampton South West, total funding for all schools will increase by 4.8% in 2021-22.
 This means that the total funding for schools in 2021-21 will stand at £65,601,869.
 Under National Funding Formula arrangements, per pupil funding will increase by 3.4% in Wolverhampton South West on average.
 The minimum per pupil funding levels will ensure that every primary school receives at least £4,000 per pupil, and every secondary school at least £5,150 per pupil.
+Schools in the constituency have been allocated more than £1 million in Covid-19 catch-up funds.

 Skills, Education and Training